TerraEclipse/elasticsearch-memcached/README.md

 ### Developed by [Terra Eclipse](http://www.terraeclipse.com)
-Terra Eclipse, Inc. is a nationally recognized political technology and strategy firm located in Aptos, CA and Washington, D.C.
+Terra Eclipse, Inc. is a nationally recognized political technology and strategy firm located in Santa Cruz, CA and Washington, D.C.

 - - -